 Mr. Ferguson is a member of a variety of civic and professional organizations: Museum of Fine Arts, Houston - Film Program Advisory Committee; Southwest Alternate Media Project - Advisory Board; Texas Association of Film Commissions - Vice President; Associations of Film Commissions International - Member; Independent Feature Project - Member; Texas Association of Film and Tape Professionals - Member; Texas Motion Picture Alliance - Member; and Houston Advertising Federation - Member.

-Cherry Eno accepted the position of director of Houston Visitors center with the Greater Houston Convention and Visitors Bureau in April 1999.
+Cherry Eno accepted the position of Director of Houston Information Services with the Greater Houston Convention and Visitors Bureau in April 1999.
 Ms. Eno brought to the GHCVB an extensive background of 25+ years in the retail industry.

 Ms. Eno has worked in all aspects of the retail industry, including buying, planning and distribution, store operations, marketing, product and systems development.
 She has bought merchandise for areas as diverse as ladies apparel (sportswear, contemporary, designer, swim & active) dry grocery, beverage, bakery, lamps and lifestyle furniture.
 Ms. Eno spent 5 years as member of a corporate import committee, specializing in product development and traveling to Asia.

 Nathan Tollett joined the Greater Houston Convention and Visitors Bureau as director of sales in 2009.

 Tollett most recently spent a year and a half as a national sales manager for the Las Vegas property, The Golden Nugget.
 This experience as a hotel salesperson completed his trifecta of jobs: facility, convention bureau and hotel, allowing him to understand fully all aspects of the convention sales process.
 Because of his experience, Tollett says he has learned how to sell and deliver a successful convention—from sales prospect to move-out.